PoCInnovation/Workshops/software/06.Nest/README.md

 You can find a Provider DatabaseService [here](https://github.com/PoCInnovation/Workshops/blob/master/software/06.Nest/src/step3/database.service.ts).
 This provider is simulating a database by using an array as storage.
 You will use it for the last step as setting up and using a real database is a bit out of scope for this workshop.

-> :bulb: Make sure the import statement of `article.dto.ts` is correct in the `database.service.ts`. it may not be according to the file locations
+> 💡 Make sure the import statement of `article.dto.ts` is correct in the `database.service.ts`. it may not be according to the file locations

 As for the AppService, you will have to add the DatabaseService in the Module Provider list and `inject` it (via the constructor) in AppService.